 10-8-6.
-Pueblo Of Pojoaque Gaming Commission.
+Pueblo of Pojoaque Gaming Commission.

 A. Establishment of Commission.
-There hereby is established the Pueblo of Pojoaque Gaming Commission for the purposes of regulating all games of chance within the Reservation and enforcing this Gaming Ordinance.
+There hereby is established the Pueblo of Pojoaque Gaming Commission for the purposes of regulating all games of chance within the Pueblo of Pojoaque and enforcing this Gaming Ordinance.